 The JD/MA in History facilitates inquiry at the two fields' intersection in legal history and can can improve students’ chances of securing academic appointments in law schools and, for those who pursue the PhD in history, in history departments.
 But whether interested in academia, legal work, or a different career path altogether, this dual degree program will enhance critical analytical and writing skills and offer a broader array of coursework than either degree independently.

 Students can complete the JD/MA in History in six semesters, as some courses can be counted toward both degrees, thanks to a partnership with BU's Department of History.
 Required history courses include:

-Recognizing the expanding role of international law and the increasing interrelationship between law and international affairs, the School of Law and the BU's Department of International Relations offer a JD/MA in International Relations.
+Recognizing the expanding role of international law and the increasing interrelationship between law and international affairs, the School of Law and the Boston University Graduate School of Arts and Sciences (GRS), Pardee School of Global Studies offer a JD/MA in International Relations.
 This course of study provides an essential background for those assuming international positions in national governments or international agencies, and it gives the international lawyer an essential perspective on the environment in which he or she will operate.

 Students can complete the dual degree program in just seven semesters, taking the perscribed first-year foundational law school curriculum followed by a combination of law and IR courses in the remaining five semesters.